Yawen502/Computations_in_neural_network/codebase/week_9_code/update log week 9.md

 Get familiar and do some run with SSH server.
 (Done)

 We can crop the images(after training for 25%, erase the hidden state), or just only feed 25%, 50% etc. data to the model.
-Check how the accuracies decay for different models. (working memory test) Let’s say we use constant A bRNN, matrix A bRNN and vanilla and simple GRU for this one (1 hour)
+Check how the accuracies decay for different models. (working memory test) Let’s say we use constant A bRNN, matrix A bRNN and vanilla and simple GRU for this one.

 Separate dimensions: